KekkoMenny/Python-prac/README.md

-# University-stuff
+# Python prac
-Bunch of code practice and assignments
+Bunch of code practice and things..